envoyproxy/nighthawk/docs/updating_envoy_dependency.md

 #### Example commands

-The following commands assume that you already have a fork and that the remote is named `upstream`.
+The following commands assume that you already have a fork and that the remote of `https://github.com/envoyproxy/nighthawk` is named `upstream`.

 ```bash
 git fetch